ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 To simplify unit testing while developing M2Doc, a [JUnit](https://junit.org/junit4/) test suite has been implemented.
 It uses a given folder as input and lists each sub directory following a naming pattern as a test case.
 You can use the same test suite for your own tests.
 An example of the test suite implementation [QueryTests](https://github.com/ObeoNetwork/M2Doc/blob/master/tests/org.obeonetwork.m2doc.tests/src/org/obeonetwork/m2doc/tests/QueryTests.java) with the folder [resources/query](https://github.com/ObeoNetwork/M2Doc/tree/master/tests/org.obeonetwork.m2doc.tests/resources/query).

-## Maven
+## Maven/Tycho

 You can launch your generation using [Maven](https://maven.apache.org/) and [Tycho](https://eclipse.org/tycho/).
-An example is available [here](https://github.com/ObeoNetwork/M2Doc/tree/master/releng/generate-with-maven).
-You may probably need to have a look at the [pom.xml](https://github.com/ObeoNetwork/M2Doc/blob/master/releng/generate-with-maven/myModelToDocx/pom.xml) file.
+An example is available [here](https://github.com/ObeoNetwork/M2Doc/tree/master/releng/generate-with-maven-tycho).
+You may probably need to have a look at the [pom.xml](https://github.com/ObeoNetwork/M2Doc/blob/master/releng/generate-with-maven-tycho/myModelToDocx/pom.xml) file.
 To launch the build and the generation you can simply use the following command:

 `mvn clean verify`